Skip to content

 Per-Node Skills

-DAG workflow nodes support a skills field that preloads named skills into the node’s agent context.
-Each node gets specialized procedural knowledge — code review patterns, Remotion best practices, testing conventions — without polluting other nodes.
+DAG workflow nodes support a skills field for providers that can load named skills for one node.
+Each node can receive specialized procedural knowledge — code review patterns, Remotion practices, testing conventions — without advertising it to every other node.

 1. Install a skill (e.g., the official Remotion skill):